 As the eyebrows merge towards the center of the eyes, they connect to the top of the nose, where the nose merges into the forehead.
 Imagine it as the eyebrows extend into the center of the face along each side of the nose.

 The aim is to create a seamless symmetrical shape that moves up along the sides of the nose into the forehead and flows into the eyebrows.

 Step 7: Sketching the Facial Structure

 The next thing that helps to define facial proportions is to refine the facial structure.
 We do this by using our reference image and seeing how the lines are formed around the features of the face.
-We want to notice how far the chin is from the bottom of the lips.
+We want to notice how far the bottom of the chin is from the lower lips.

 How far are the sides of the face area from the eyes and so on?